KhronosGroup/glTF/specification/README.md

 glTF supports articulated and skinned animation via key frame animations of nodes' transforms.
 Key frame data is stored in buffers and referenced in animations using accessors.

 > Note: glTF 1.0 only supports animating node transforms.
-A future version of the specification may support animating arbitrary properties, such as material colors and texture transforms.
+A future version of the specification may support animating arbitrary properties, such as material colors and texture transform matrices.

 All animations are stored in the `animations` property of the asset.
-An animation is defined as a set of channels (the `channels` property), a set of parameterized inputs (`parameters`) representing the key frames, samplers (`samplers` property) that interpolate between the key frames, and a `count` property indicating the number of key frame inputs present in the parameters data.
+An animation is defined as a set of channels (the `channels` property), a set of parameterized inputs (`parameters`) representing the key frame data, samplers that interpolate between the key frames (the `samplers` property) , and a `count` property indicating the number of key frame inputs present in the parameters data.
 The value in `count` must be less than or equal to number of entries in the shortest parameters value.

 The following example defines an animating camera node.